Heterogeneous Treatment Effects in Social Networks: Framework

-The described question of test for hypothesized covariate (along with the assumptions) is analogous to the problem of testing for heterogeneity in meta-analysis.
-Thus, we adapt the $I^2$ measure, proposed by \cite{higgins2002quantifying,higgins2003measuring}, as a test statistic to answer our question.
-The definition of $I^2$ relies on the seminal work of Cochran \cite{cochran1954combination}, namely, Cochran's $Q$ measure of heterogeneity and the statistical degree of freedom (df): $I^2 = \frac{Q - \text{df}}{Q}$.
+If $W$ is not an effect modifier, then $\Omega_W = 0$.
+Testing if $\Omega_W$ is non-zero is analogous to the problem of testing for heterogeneity in meta-analysis.
+Thus, we adapt and build on the $I^2$ measure proposed by \cite{higgins2002quantifying,higgins2003measuring} as a test statistic of interest. $I^2$ is a composite measure defined in terms of Cochran's $Q$ measure of heterogeneity and the statistical degree of freedom (df): $I^2 = \frac{Q - \text{df}}{Q}$.
 If the computed value of $I^2$ is negative, it is rounded up to zero.
-Intuitively, $I^2$ describes the percentage of total variation across studies that is due to heterogeneity.

-We adapt these measures to the causal inference and social network framework to test for effect modifiers, and also handle continuous covariates.
-For the given social network $\set{G} = (\set{V},\set{E})$ and a hypothesized covariate $H$, we measure the heterogeneity due to $H$ using $\is$ which is analogous to the normalized version of Cochran's Q \cite{higgins2002quantifying,higgins2003measuring,cochran1954combination}. \begin{small}
+Intuitively, $I^2$ describes the proportion of total variation across studies that can be attributed to heterogeneity.
+We adapt these measures to our framework of causal inference for social network to test for effect modifiers, and handle continuous covariates.
+For the given social network $\set{G} = (\set{V},\set{E})$ and a hypothesized covariate or pattern $W$, we measure the heterogeneity due to $W$ using $\ds$ which is analogous to the normalized version of Cochran's Q \cite{higgins2002quantifying,higgins2003measuring,cochran1954combination}.